 If you need help with answering these questions, talk with the people who know you best.
 Your teacher, guidance counselor, and family members should be able to help.

 Do some exploring.
-Ask your parents, favorite teacher, or adults you admire in your desired field why they picked their college and what they liked and didn't like about it.
+Ask your parents, favorite teacher, or adults you admire in your desired field of study, why they picked their college and what they liked and didn't like about it.

 Start researching colleges online.
 You can check out more than 300 colleges at CollegeWeekLive to see which ones match your desired characteristics.
 This is a great way to gather information about admissions, student life, academic offerings, costs, and financial aid.